SnowLeopard-AI/bigquery-mcp/README.md

 - **UV Package Manager**: [Installation guide](https://docs.astral.sh/uv/getting-started/installation/)

 ### 1. Setup Google Cloud
-First we need to set our gcloud default project.
-If you do not have a project that you can run bigquery jobs on, create one by folllowing Google's [BigQuery Quickstart Guide](https://cloud.google.com/bigquery/docs/quickstarts/query-public-dataset-console).
+First, we need to set our gcloud default project.
+If you do not have a project that you can run bigquery jobs on, create one by following Google's [BigQuery Quickstart Guide](https://cloud.google.com/bigquery/docs/quickstarts/query-public-dataset-console#query_a_public_dataset)
+Create a project and follow the instructions to **Query a public dataset**.
 ```bash
 gcloud config set project <projectName>
 gcloud auth application-default login